IshitaSajeev/IshitaSajeev/README.md

 ### 💬 Fun Fact
 > I love building tech that actually helps people.
-> Making AI more *inclusive and real-world-ready* is where my heart is 💙
+Turning ideas into working software is what excites me 🚀